-This year, the Gender Institute is establishing a book launch series called “New Books, New Feminist Directions,” in which faculty can share and discuss their recent monographs with UB’s Gender Institute community, as well as the wider virtual community.
+In Fall 2021, the Gender Institute established a book launch series called “New Books, New Feminist Directions,” in which faculty can share and discuss their recent monographs with UB’s Gender Institute community, as well as the wider virtual community.
 These hybrid events will include a guest commentator who will discuss the significance of the book and its relevance for the field.
 This series highlights the superb feminist scholarship at UB, while also celebrating a colleague’s achievement.

 Associate Professor, Arts Management Program